 Other Brooklyn born drummers include; the legendary Buddy Rich and Carmine Appice both I know are two musicians he admires.

-Other Brooklyn born stars include; Vince Lombardi, Vinnie Testaverde, Phil Rizzuto, Joe Torre, Chris Mullin, Carmelo Anthony and yes, the greatest NBA player ever; Michael Jordan.
+The Brooklyn-born stars the list is long and also includes legendary people in sports and entertainment.
+To name some include; Vince Lombardi, Vinnie Testaverde, Phil Rizzuto, Chris Mullin, Carmelo Anthony and yes, the greatest NBA player ever; Michael Jordan.